cjpais/writing/serve/projects/index.md

     * FIRST
 * How do we keep kids engaged in computer science learning?
 * What are next generation teaching techniques, that blend the physical and digital
+  * Really the more important question.
+What are the needs of students which are not being met as part of current ciriculum?
 * Will there be more school from home?
 Similar to remote work?
 Remote schooling?

 ## [[Natural Language Processing]]/[[Reflect]]